-All employees shall be given a copy of this non-discrimination policy and each institution['s Human Resources Office] shall maintain documentation that each employee received the non-discrimination policy.
-New employees shall be given a copy of this policy at the time of hire and each institution's Human Resources Office shall maintain documentation that each new employee received th[e]is policy.
+All employees shall be given a copy of this non-discrimination policy and each institution shall maintain documentation that each employee received the non-discrimination policy.
+New employees shall be given a copy of this policy at the time of hire and each institution's Human Resources Office shall maintain documentation that each new employee received the policy.